MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-rules.md

 # Convert rules to expressions

-The rules feature that let you create rules in canvas apps to automatically modify an app based on specified criteria will be removed.
-The feature was retired in 2019 and it will be completely removed.
+The capability to create rules in canvas apps for automated app modification based on specified criteria will be removed.
+This feature was retired in 2019 and will now be fully removed.

-You'll have a few months to use a converter to convert the rules into expressions.
-After this period, if you still  have rules in your canvas app that haven't been converted the system will automatically do it for you.
+You'll have a few months to convert the rules into expressions using a converter.
+If there are any rules remaining in your canvas app that have not been converted by the end of this period, the system will perform the conversion automatically.

 > [!IMPORTANT]
 > Effective October 14, 2019, the rules feature in canvas apps is deprecated.
 More information: [Blog: Canvas Rules feature deprecation](https://powerapps.microsoft.com/blog/canvas-rules-feature-deprecation/).

 ## Convert rules

-If your app has rules, then you'll get a prompted to convert them.
-The converter helps you migrate rules in your app to a format that will be compatible with future versions of Power Apps Studio.
-The converter uses the rules conditions in your app and replaces the references with corresponding inline expressions.
+Upon having rules in your app, you will receive a prompt to convert them.
+The converter assists in migrating the rules within your app to a format that is compatible with future versions of Power Apps Studio.
+By utilizing the rules conditions in your app, the converter substitutes the references with corresponding inline expressions.

 Follow these steps to convert rules in your app:

-1. Open your app for editing and edit a control with a rules.
+1. Open the Rule panel.
 2. On the warning message, select **Convert rules**.

      ![Convert rules.](./media/working-with-rules/convert-rules.png)

 3. On the **Convert rules** dialog box select **Convert now**.

+When the conversion is done, the rules are converted to the corresponding expression.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]